 Green Supply Chain (GSC), also known as the Ecofriendly Supply Chain (ECSC) or the Green Supply Chain (ESC), which has its roots in environmental management and supply chain literature.
 Add the green.
 Green Supply Chain Management provides a strategic overview of sustainable supply chain management and sheds light on the theoretical foundations and basic principles of this topic.
 In particular, this book covers a variety of topics, including the benefits and implications of green supply chain management.
-Incentives and barriers to the supply chain; Considerations on incoming and outgoing logistics; Production, packaging and reverse logistics in accordance with the term greening of the supply chain management component include consideration of the influence and relationship between the SC management and the natural environment.
+Incentives and barriers to the supply chain; Considerations on incoming and outgoing logistics; Production, packaging and reverse logistics in accordance with the term greening of the supply chain management and the natural environment.